 This appendix contains several resources to accompany our guidebook.
 It includes a Slack intentions worksheet, information about the "Invite bot," an example of a new member survey, an example of a weekly newsletter, and a pre-launch checklist.

-CSCCE is primarily concerned with the role of community engagement management within scientific teams, groups and communities – the human infrastructure for collaboration.
+CSCCE is primarily concerned with community management roles within scientific teams, groups, and communities – the human infrastructure for collaboration.
 Our research work focuses on better characterizing these human infrastructure roles and their impact in a range of scientific contexts and organizations.

-The intention of our research work is to provide practically applicable knowledge that can assist community managers, their organizations, funders, evaluators and others interested in this emerging role.
+The intention of our research is to provide practically applicable knowledge that can assist community managers, their organizations, funders, evaluators, and others interested in community management in STEM.

 If you would like to discuss our ongoing research, please email firstname.lastname@example.org.